Relational Giving (2 Corinthians 5:11-21)

 Reconciling is when someone does something between enemies so that they become friends again.
 Jesus came as a person which is in itself a relational gift, but he also came to restore the relationship between us and God.
 He restored the ultimate relationship and he did so by coming himself at Christmas as a person, as one of us.

 There's a movie called The Straight Story.
 It's about a 73-year-old man who has a broken relationship with his brother, Lyle.
 They haven't seen or spoken to each other in over 10 years.
-One day Alvin learns that Lyle has had a stroke, and he determines to visit him and make things right.
+One day, Alvin learns that Lyle has had a stroke, and he decides to visit him and make things right.

 Alvin hitches a makeshift trailer to his 1966 John Deere riding lawn mower and sets out on a 500-mile trip.
 He camps out in fields and backyards made available by hospitable people he meets along the way.
 Slowly but surely, Alvin perseveres and reaches his brother.